OCHA-DAP/kobo-export/README.md

 # Usage

-Once the environment variables are set up, simple invoke
+Once the environment variables are set up the following command will download the latest results from your Kobo project and dump them to standard output:

     $ sh kobo-export.sh

-to download the latest data from your Kobo project and dump it to standard output.

 # License